Calibration Results Check and Analysis

 In the Calibrate extrinsic parameters step of the calibration process, click a calibration point in the Calibration image and pose list panel (such as pose_000), and click the Calibration circle info tab to view the robot flange pose and the calibration circle data at this calibration point.

-In the figure, X (pixel) and Y (pixel) columns represent the pixel coordinates of the center points of the calibration circles in the current 2D image; Camera frame: X(m)/Y(m)/Z(m) columns represent the coordinates of the center points relative to the camera reference frame in the current depth image. |
+In the figure, X (pixel) and Y (pixel) columns represent the pixel coordinates of the calibration circle centers in the current 2D image.
+Camera frame: X(m)/Y(m)/Z(m) columns represent the coordinates of the calibration circle centers in the camera reference frame in the current depth map. |

 Please inspect the calibration data from the following aspects: